core-wg/oscore/draft-ietf-core-object-security.md

 Replace step 8 of {{ver-res}} with:

-C. In case any of the previous erroneous conditions apply: the client SHALL stop processing the response.
+B. In case any of the previous erroneous conditions apply: the client SHALL stop processing the response.
 An error condition occurring while processing a response to an observation request does not cancel the observation.
 A client MUST NOT react to failure by re-registering the observation immediately.

 # Web Linking